-- 1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
-The advice of manufacturers, users, trade associations, jurisdictions, and/or loss control specialists was also considered. - 1.3.2 The requirements of this standard reflect tests and practices used to examine characteristics of seismic sway bracing components.
-Seismic sway bracing components having characteristics not anticipated by this standard may be tested if demonstrated performance is equal, or superior, to that required by this standard, or if the intent of the standard is met.
+1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
+The advice of manufacturers, users, trade associations, jurisdictions, and/or loss control specialists was also considered.
+The underlying details and assumptions that define the basis for the research and development of this examination standard are contained in the Earthquake Spectra article Test protocol for sprinkler-pipe seismic-brace components.

+1.3.2 The requirements of this standard reflect tests and practices used to examine characteristics of seismic sway bracing components for the purpose of obtaining certification.